PwLDev/node-spdl/README.md

 ```

 > [!NOTE]
-> The ytdl-core-like syntax only works for the `spdl` function and is limited to downloads.
+> The ytdl-core-like syntax only works for the `spdl()` default function and is limited to downloads.
 > To use other API features, you must initialize a `Spotify` class instance.

 ## Formats